 The Elliott Management activist-investor PR cycle

-The 2022-2023 Elliott Management activist-investor campaign against Salesforce — initially threatening proxy battle, ultimately settling through board changes and operating-margin commitments — generated sustained PR coverage in Wall Street Journal, Bloomberg, Reuters, The Information, Forbes, Fortune, CNBC, and the broader business and financial press.
+The 2022-2023 Elliott Management activist-investor campaign against Salesforce — initially threatening proxy battle, ultimately settling through board changes and operating-margin commitments — generated sustained PR coverage across the broader business and financial press.
 The Elliott campaign compounded the Salesforce post-deal integration PR narrative.

 The 2022 Bret Taylor departure from Salesforce co-CEO role (Taylor subsequently founded AI company Sierra Technologies) and the broader leadership-transition cycle generated extensive PR coverage.
-Coverage in Wall Street Journal, New York Times, Bloomberg, The Information, Reuters, Forbes, Fortune, and the broader business press demonstrated the post-deal leadership PR challenges.
+The combined leadership transition demonstrated the post-deal leadership PR challenges.

 The numbers